Artemisia Gentileschi: Rape by Agostino Tassi

 In 1611, Orazio was working with fellow painter Agostino Tassi to decorate the vaults of Casino delle Muse inside the Palazzo Pallavicini-Rospigliosi in Rome.
 Around this time, Orazio had rented the upstairs apartment of their home to a female tenant, Donna Tuzia.
 Orazio recruited Tuzia to act as a "chaperone" or "guardian" for his daughter, Gentileschi being a younger woman without the guidance of a mother.
 During this time, Tuzia allowed Tassi and his friend Cosimo Quorli, a minor papal official, to visit Gentileschi in Gentileschi's home on multiple occasions.
 Tuzia later testified that Tassi, though initially "devoted" to Gentileschi, grew increasingly obsessed with her.

 One day in May, Tassi visited the Gentileschi household and, when alone with Gentileschi, raped her.
 Quorli, who had himself likely previously attempted to rape her, was also implicated in the assault, accused of acting as Tassi's accomplice.
 (Note: "Quorli, a mysterious figure who died within a month of the trial's opening, never testified.
 Witnesses said that he played a pivotal role as a troublemaker in the events surrounding the rape, but the allegations are not easily sorted out or tested.
 Quorli, much entangled with Tassi in both business and pleasure, is said first to have promoted his seduction of Artemisia and later to have discouraged their marriage.")

-Gentileschi later testified that she tried to fight back against Tassi, scratching his face and unsuccessfully attempting to attack him with a knife, and that she cried out to Tuzia for help, but Tuzia simply ignored Gentileschi and pretended she knew nothing of what happened.
+Gentileschi later testified that she tried to fight back against Tassi, scratching his face and unsuccessfully attempting to attack him with a knife, and that she cried out to Tuzia for help, which went unanswered.
 Art historian Jeanne Morgan Zarucchi compared Tuzia's betrayal and role in facilitating the rape to the role of a procuress who is complicit in the sexual exploitation of a prostitute.

 In the aftermath of the assault, Tassi demanded to have further sexual relations with Gentileschi, on the promise that they would marry, thereby restoring her virtue and securing her future.
 Gentileschi agreed to this arrangement, but Tassi later reneged on the promise to marry her.
 Unbeknownst to Gentileschi, Tassi was already married, albeit estranged from his wife.
 Nine months after the rape, when he learned that Gentileschi and Tassi were not going to be married, her father Orazio pressed charges against Tassi.